Supergiovane/node-red-contrib-knx-ultimate/README-WIKI.md

 5) (Optional) Validate language bars
    - Run: `npm run wiki:validate`

+How to add a new node (with localized help)
+1) Create the node as usual under `nodes/`, including editor UI and templates.
+   - If you already wrote inline help (`<script type="text/markdown" data-help-name="…">`), you can leave it temporarily; it will be migrated.
+2) Create the EN wiki page for that node (e.g., `My Node.md`) with the proper title and content.
+   - You can use `npm run translate-wiki` to generate `it-`, `de-`, `zh-CN-` variants if missing.
+3) Add the wiki → node mapping (only for brand‑new entries)
+   - Edit `scripts/manage-wiki-menu.js` and add a mapping in `HELP_TO_WIKI`, e.g.:
+     - `['myNewNode', 'My Node']`
+4) Add the page to the menu
+   - Run: `npm run wiki:menu-add`, select the section, optionally create a new section, and accept auto‑translation of labels if desired.
+   - This will also generate/update localized help files under `nodes/locales/<lang>/<help-name>.html` for the node.
+5) (If you started with inline help) Migrate and clean up
+   - Run once: `node scripts/migrate-node-help.js` to remove inline help and ensure all nodes use localized help files.
+6) Verify in Node‑RED
+   - Restart Node‑RED and switch the UI language to see the localized help under the “Info” panel for the node.

 Conventions and notes
 - Language bar: first line of each page.
 Scripts will normalize it to absolute links: EN, IT (`it-`), DE (`de-`), zh‑CN (`zh-CN-`).
 - Header placement: inserted right below the language bar.
 Do not edit between the NAV markers; regenerate instead.